-Students seeking certification to teach Computer Science will follow coursework leading to the BA or BS degree and will take courses prescribed by the Texas Education Agency.
-Initial or additional certification may be acquired after completing the bachelor's degree, while enrolled in a master's program, or as postgraduate work.
+Students seeking certification to teach Computer Science will follow coursework leading to the BA or BS degree and will take courses approved by the State Board for Educator Certification.
+Initial or additional certification may be acquired after completing the bachelor's degree, while enrolled in a master's program, or as post-graduate work.
 Students interested in certification should see the Computer Science education adviser in the Department of Computer Science.